spatialos/gdk-for-unity/docs/get-started.md

 ![SpatialOS menu in Unity]({{assetRoot}}assets/unity-spatialos-menu.jpg)

-> **It has finished building when:** You see the following message in the Unity Console: `Completed build for Cloud target`
+> **It has finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`

+<%(Callout type="alert" message="If you encounter build errors, you might not have selected Linux Build Support during your setup.
+You need Linux build support because server-workers in a cloud deployment run in a Linux environment.
+In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.")%>

 After the build has successfully finished, the `gdk-for-unity-fps-starter-project/build/assembly` folder should contain the following files:
 ```text